aiacy/honeydew.md/README.md

 + create some GOOD aliases
 + make an astrology api
 + look into adding bat for the terminal for better outputs
-+ connect reminders to notion to track daily habits+ learn python
++ connect reminders to notion to track daily habits
++ learn python
++ Set up video set up for showing the metrics I want during recording